anurag596savage/Flask/README.md

     * If the server is unavailable
     * It may give back some HTML Code/text or nothing if not configured.

-* `The requests are almost identical what users send.
-The difference lies on only what the server responds with.`
+* The `requests` are almost `identical` what users send.
+The difference lies on only `what the server responds with`.

 ---